 With the shipping industry making an effort to ensure safe delivery across the country, it is important for businesses to become mindful too.
 Update customers with latest COVID information, allow them to track orders online and be aware of international shipping rules and regulations at all times.

-If you are looking to set up shipping services for your customers, start here.
+If you are looking to set up eCommerce shipping services for your customers, start here.